xmos/xcore_iot/examples/app_iot_aws/README.md

 3. Create a new policy, with a name of your choosing and the following parameters:
 > Action: iot:* <br/>
 > Resource: * <br/>
+> Effect: Allow <br/>

     *Note: This policy should NOT be used outside of this demo.
 Refer to [AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) to setup policies where devices have appropriate access.*
 4. In the navigation pane, expand **Manage** and select **Things**.
-5. Create a new single Thing and generate one click credentials.
+5. Create a new single Thing and provide a name.
+Type, Group, and attributes are not required.
+Press **Next**.
+6. Press **Create certificate** in the generate **One-click certificate creation** section.
 Download the thing certificate, private key, and CA certificate as you will need them later.
 Refer to [AWS documentation](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html?icmpid=docs_iot_console#server-authentication-certs) if unsure which CA to download.
 Activate the certificate when prompted.
 Attach the policy created in step 3 and register the new Thing.
-6. In the navigation pane, select **Settings** and take note of your endpoint URL.
+7. In the navigation pane, select **Settings** and take note of your endpoint URL.
 > [*prefix*].iot.[*endpoint location*].amazonaws.com

 #### Lambda Function setup
 In this section, we will set up a Lambda function to bridge the gap between AVS and AWS IoT Core.
 1. Sign in to the [Lambda console](https://console.aws.amazon.com/lambda/home) with your developer account credentials.
 2. In the navigation pane, select **Functions**.
-3. Select **Create function** and create a new function using **Author from scratch**, desired runtime, Node.js 12.x in this example, and select **Create a new role with basic Lambda permissions**.
+3. Select **Create function** and create a new function using **Author from scratch**, desired runtime, Node.js 10.x in this example, and select **Create a new role with basic Lambda permissions**.
 4. Select the **Permissions** tab and click the link to the role created in the **Execution role** section.
 This will open up the IAM management console.
 5. In the **Permissions** tab under **Permissions policies** press **Attach policies**.
 Search for AWSIoTFullAccess and attach this policy.